wgilangp/w-gilang-p-web-scraping-assignment/Readme.md

 - location: Location of the seller.
 - link_image: URL of the product image.

-## The Process for building the Python web scraping code for Tokopedia
+## The Process of Building the Python Web Scraping Code for Laptop Gaming on Tokopedia

 1. Setting Up Selenium & BeautifulSoup
     - First, we use Selenium to automatically open the Tokopedia web page because the website uses JavaScript to dynamically display content.